BilgeGates/chess_viewer/ARCHITECTURE.md

 ## 🎯 Project Overview

-Chess Viewer is a React-based single-page application (SPA) that renders chess positions from FEN notation and exports them as high-quality images.
+Chess Diagram Generator is a React-based single-page application (SPA) that renders chess positions from FEN notation and exports them as high-quality images.
 The architecture prioritizes performance, modularity, and extensibility.

 **Core Principles:**
 - Component-based architecture